-"I got criticized by every editorial board, every sports columnist and every talk-show host in the country," Nadel told WCPO 25 years later.
+"I got criticized by every editorial board, every sports columnist and every talk-show host in the country," Nadel told WCPO in 2014.
 "George Will wrote a column.
 Howard Cosell and Jerry Springer criticized me.

 "That's when I knew I made the right decision."

 Nadel had held the Dowd Report in abeyance, saying it would be prejudicial to release it while he considered Rose's suit.